pierrickuk/website/README.md

 How to compile
 ---------------
-gen.py automatically generates output files including HTML, CSS, images, and so on.
+gen.py automatically generates output the files including HTML, CSS, images, and so on.

     ./gen.py --output /path/to/output/directory

-Stop all LibreOffice instance to avoid conversion error by unoconv.
+Stop all LibreOffice instances to avoid conversion error by unoconv.

 How to deploy
 --------------